AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Lower Cost

 Car shares let people who need cars only occasionally avoid spending money on private car ownership.
-With a $9 monthly or $90 annual membership fee as of 2023 (depending on your location) and an average monthly cost of $202 based on mileage and the number of days you rent a vehicle, Zipcar members avoid spending money on auto insurance, maintenance, operating and parking.
-On average, Zipcar users save $784 a month compared to car owners.
+With a $9 monthly or $90 annual membership fee as of 2023 (depending on your location) and an average trip cost of $165, Zipcar members avoid spending money on auto insurance, maintenance, operating and parking.
+On average, Zipcar users save $1,053 a month compared to car owners.

 Flexibility and Convenience